mediar-solutions/ds-challenge/ds_challenge.md

-## The challenge
+# The Challenge
+---

 Here at Mediar, we use the data described below in order to generate metrics and insights to costumers and partners.
 In this challenge, you will do the same.

 We provide you one month of real, in-store data, located in the `data/` folder that will be sent to you after our first talk.
 The provided files are the following, all as described below.

 * `sales/`: Folder with sales data
 * `location/`:  Folder with location data